comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

+{% docs column__dish_quantity_subscription %}

+Number of dishes in subscription.
+I.e. the quantity of the dish in the customers basket before making any changes.

+{% enddocs %}

 {% docs column__total_amount_ex_vat_subscription %}

 The total amount of the order line if only including subscribed product variation quantity.
 E.g. if a customer subscribed to one milk and adds two more.
 This column will only contain the amount coming from one milk that was subscribed to.